 IDRA propelled the reform of state funding systems, designed and implemented school-based programs that cut dropout rates by 90 percent, developed programs that work for young learners, fostered student and teacher leadership development, and conducted research that informs policy reform.
 Everything we do is built on a model for success, IDRA’s Quality Schools Action Framework, which is a comprehensive action model for graduating and preparing all students for college.

 On April 1, 2021, IDRA will celebrate 48 years as a national pioneer in promoting excellent, equitable schooling for diverse students by intersecting research, policy and practice.

-For more than two decades, Dr. Robledo Montecel, has led IDRA as a dynamic, independent organization with constancy of purpose, commitment, principles, and courage.
-The organization remains dedicated to the improvement of educational opportunities for children.
+IDRA was founded in 1973 by Dr. José A. Cárdenas.
+For more than two decades, Dr. María “Cuca” Robledo Montecel led IDRA as a dynamic, independent organization with constancy of purpose, commitment, principles and courage.
+Today, IDRA is directed by Celina Moreno, J.D., and remains dedicated to the improvement of educational opportunities for children.
 The issues IDRA has framed and the solutions that have been created, by IDRA and our partners, are all firmly grounded in this purpose.

 (Read Dr. José Angel Cárdenas’ story about the defining moment that led to IDRA’s founding philosophy.)

 • IDRA is a recognized leader and innovator in educational equity as evidenced by being the only organization to operate an equity assistance center funded by the U.S. Department of Education since their inception in 1975.
 IDRA has guided thousands of school districts to focus on educational opportunity as a fundamental responsibility and civil right for which all schools and districts are accountable.